AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 ## Common use cases

-- **Data Extraction**: Adobe Report Builder allows you to extract data from Customer Journey Analytics into Excel.
+- **Data Extraction**: Adobe Report Builder allows you to extract data from Adobe Analytics into Excel.
 You can create custom reports and queries to retrieve specific data points that are relevant to your analysis.

 - **Custom Reporting**: You can design and format custom reports in Excel to suit your specific reporting needs.
 This is especially useful for tailoring reports to different stakeholders.